-I dont have time to do a lengthy tutorial but I have a few photos and will write a word or two to help you get started.
+I dont have time to write a lengthy tutorial but I do have a few photos and will write a word or two to help you get started.

 This style of box was first made by me using plans from the October 1997 American Woodworker and authored by Dave Freedman.